EldarEccor/backup_eldareccor.github.io_/_posts/2018-07-29-vaadin-boot.md

   - ./gradlew check
 ```

+Travis supports all kinds of notifications, but we will come back at a later date.
 Another really nice feature is that Travis can generate you an image link to you current build state, that you can inlcude in your markup files:

 {:refdef: style="text-align: center;"}
 [![Build Status](https://travis-ci.org/EldarEccor/eldareccor.github.io.svg?branch=master)](https://travis-ci.org/EldarEccor/eldareccor.github.io)